 This will be accomplished through the development of various community-based crime prevention strategies and initiatives in conjunction with traditional law enforcement and progressive community policing practices.
 All members of the department will provide the highest levels of courtesy and customer service to the community.

 Division of Emergency Management

 VCU’s Division of Emergency Management works with the VCU community and regional partners to ensure the university is prepared for emergencies and disasters of all types.
-This office creates the University’s Comprehensive Emergency Management Plan, among many other planning documents, in addition to providing planning support to individual units and departments within the university.
-To test emergency plans and increase university preparedness, this office conducts regular training and exercises.
-The Division of Emergency Preparedness also manages VCU’s emergency notification and warning systems, VCU’s Incident Coordination Team, and the Emergency Operations Center.
+This office creates the University’s Crisis and Emergency Management Plan, Continuity of Operations Plan, and many other planning documents, in addition to providing planning support to individual units and departments within the university.
+To test emergency plans and increase the university's overall preparedness, this office conducts regular training and exercises.
+The Division of Emergency Management also manages VCU’s emergency notification and warning systems, VCU’s Incident Coordination Team, and the Emergency Operations Center.

 Division of Investigations

 The Investigations division is responsible for the investigation of all criminal offenses, internal investigations and plain-clothes operations.
-Specifically, detectives and members of Power Shift investigate all serious criminal offenses.
+Detectives investigate all serious criminal offenses.

 Division of Patrol Operations